MateuszOskedraFHNWAccount/Internet-Technology/README.md

 **Student User Stories:**

-- As a student, I want to offer or find tutoring in various subjects, specifying if the session is recurring or one-time, create a title and description for the offer, and set the timeline.
+- **As a student**, I want to offer or find tutoring in various subjects, specifying if the session is recurring or one-time, create a title and description for the offer, and set the timeline.

-- As a student, I want to offer mentoring for projects in different subjects, indicating if the mentoring is recurring or not, naming the offer, providing a description, and selecting timelines.
+- **As a student**, I want to offer mentoring for projects in different subjects, indicating if the mentoring is recurring or not, naming the offer, providing a description, and selecting timelines.

-- As a student, I want to initiate independent projects, distinct from the curriculum, deciding if they're recurring or one-time, naming the project, detailing it, and scheduling timelines.
+- **As a student**, I want to initiate independent projects, distinct from the curriculum, deciding if they're recurring or one-time, naming the project, detailing it, and scheduling timelines.

-- As a student, I want to volunteer as a buddy for international students, aiding their adaptation to the academic and cultural environment at FHNW.
+- **As a student**, I want to volunteer as a buddy for international students, aiding their adaptation to the academic and cultural environment at FHNW.

-- As a student, I wish to assign rooms to the created mentoring or collaboration events.
+- **As a student**, I wish to assign rooms to the created mentoring or collaboration events.

-- (optional, v2.0) As a student, I want to create forum posts about any topic to share knowledge, seek advice, or discuss academic and non-academic matters with my peers.
+- *(optional, v2.0)* **As a student**, I want to create forum posts about any topic to share knowledge, seek advice, or discuss academic and non-academic matters with my peers.

-- (optional, v2.0) As a student, I want to respond to forum threads, allowing me to contribute to discussions, offer my insights, or seek further clarification on topics of interest.
+- *(optional, v2.0)* **As a student**, I want to respond to forum threads, allowing me to contribute to discussions, offer my insights, or seek further clarification on topics of interest.

 **Admin User Stories:**

-- As an admin, I need to modify or delete any tutoring offers or requests, project mentoring, collaborations, and buddy offers to ensure the platform's content remains relevant and appropriate.
+- **As an admin**, I need to modify or delete any tutoring offers or requests, project mentoring, collaborations, and buddy offers to ensure the platform's content remains relevant and appropriate.

-- As an admin, I want access to logs that monitor the creation of tutoring sessions, project collaborations, etc., including their titles and timelines, to maintain oversight.
+- **As an admin**, I want access to logs that monitor the creation of tutoring sessions, project collaborations, etc., including their titles and timelines, to maintain oversight.

-- As an admin, I need to post advertisements seeking buddies, tutors, mentors, or project collaborators to fill gaps in the community's needs.
+- **As an admin**, I need to post advertisements seeking buddies, tutors, mentors, or project collaborators to fill gaps in the community's needs.

-- As an admin, I should be able to assign international students to local buddies, ensuring a personalized and supportive integration experience.
+- **As an admin**, I should be able to assign international students to local buddies, ensuring a personalized and supportive integration experience.

-- As an admin, I must manage user accounts, including the ability to create, modify, or delete them, to ensure the platform's users are genuine and active.
+- **As an admin**, I must manage user accounts, including the ability to create, modify, or delete them, to ensure the platform's users are genuine and active.

-- (optional) As an admin, I want to add FHNW job advertisements to the platform, allowing students to access employment opportunities within the university and its affiliated institutions, enhancing their career prospects and integration into the professional community.
+- *(optional)* **As an admin**, I want to add FHNW job advertisements to the platform, allowing students to access employment opportunities within the university and its affiliated institutions, enhancing their career prospects and integration into the professional community.

-- (optional, v2.0) As an admin, I need the ability to modify or delete any forum post or response that violates our community guidelines to ensure discussions remain productive, respectful, and relevant.
+- *(optional, v2.0)* **As an admin**, I need the ability to modify or delete any forum post or response that violates our community guidelines to ensure discussions remain productive, respectful, and relevant.

 **Super Admin Stories:**

-- As a super admin, I need to manage admin accounts, granting me the authority to create, alter, and delete admin profiles to maintain a high standard of platform oversight.
+- **As a super admin**, I need to manage admin accounts, granting me the authority to create, alter, and delete admin profiles to maintain a high standard of platform oversight.

 **Common User Story:**

-- As both an admin and a student (user), I require a web application that is accessible on various mobile devices and desktop computers, ensuring wide accessibility and usability.
+- **As both an admin and a student (user)**, I require a web application that is accessible on various mobile devices and desktop computers, ensuring wide accessibility and usability.

-- As a user, regardless of being a student or an admin, I need to log in with different roles available on the platform, enabling personalized and role-appropriate access to features and functionalities.
+- **As a user**, regardless of being a student or an admin, I need to log in with different roles available on the platform, enabling personalized and role-appropriate access to features and functionalities.

 ### Use Case